-To reach the canyon entrance one will have to cross the part of the river with an assistance from the rope.
-The flow is intense but not life-threatening as water barely reaches to my hip.
+To reach the canyon entrance we cross a part of the river using ropes to help.
+The flow is rough but not life-threatening as water barely reaches to my hip.
 The temperature is quite a few degrees below comfortable, but the crossing is rapid and by the time I am across I feel properly refreshed.

-First part of the way is easy stroll.
-An amazing white cliffs raise high leaving only a narrow crack high up.
+The first part of the way is an easy stroll.
+Amazing white cliffs rise high leaving only a narrow crack high up.
 The sun does it’s best but it’s doesn’t have a fair fighting chance to reach us here.
 The second part becomes a bit more of a challenge.
-The amount of water that formed a shallow jolly stream in the wider part of canyon is is going through much narrower passes here.
+The amount of water that formed a shallow jolly stream in the wider part of the canyon is going through much narrower passes here.
 Going gets slower, darker and occasionally path is uphill and upstream.

-Most steps are easy enough to climb and white stones have no algae so even my sandals get decent grip.
-In a more difficult spots there are an assigned youngsters to give people a helping hand to push them up.
+Most steps are easy enough to climb and white stones have no algae so even my sandals get a decent grip.
+In more difficult spots there are assigned youngsters to give people a helping hand to push them up.
 There are tip boxes to say your thank you.

 The dense crowd at the beginning of the path has thinned out the going got harder.
 We reach the final pool of water, from here large cliffs make a road too difficult for a casual strolling.
 I give the vertical cliffs a longing look, with a bit of a climbing equipment one could still continue.
 As no such equipment is present we decide to have a dip in the lagoon instead.
-The waterfall from the cliffs are filling a pool with and provide a nice water massage, a lovely day for a water therapy.
+The waterfall from the cliffs is filling the pool and provides a nice massage, a lovely day for a water therapy.